 None of us, the selling stockholders or the underwriters have authorized anyone to provide you with information that is different from that contained in this prospectus and any free writing prospectus we have prepared.
 We, the selling stockholders and the underwriters take no responsibility for, and can provide no assurance as to the reliability of, any other information that others may give you.
-We, the selling stockholders and the underwriters are offering to sell shares of common stock, and seeking offers to buy shares of common stock, only in jurisdictions where offers and sales are permitted.
+We, the selling stockholders and the underwriters rate offers to buy shares of common stock, only in jurisdictions where offers and sales are permitted.
 This document may only be used where it is legal to sell these securities.
-The information in this document may only be accurate on the date of this document, regardless of the time of delivery of this prospectus or of any sale of shares of our common stock and the information in any free writing prospectus that we may provide you in connection with this offering is accurate only as of the date of that free writing prospectus.
+The information in this document may only be accurate on the date of this document, regardless of the time of delivery of this prospectus or of any sale of shares of our common stock and the information in any free writing prospectus.
 Our business, financial condition, results of operations and future growth prospects may have changed since those dates.